-- b.
-Execute a sales campaign targeting all levels of Shippers to sign up, try the service and secure their repeat orders with an aggressive approach to providing customer service and a complete suite of value-added program features. - As of the end of Q1, 2018, 6,745 Shippers in the U.S. and Canada have opened accounts with Freightera, with approximately 1,222 revenue accounts and over 1,014 shipments in the same quarter.
-The company is tactically focused on increasing this number by regularly increasing service offerings, adding new carriers with better rates, and continuing to market to existing accounts via emailing, calling and targeted advertising. - c.
+b.
+Execute a sales campaign targeting all levels of Shippers to sign up, try the service and secure their repeat orders with an aggressive approach to providing customer service and a complete suite of value-added program features.

+As of December 31, 2018, 8,963 Shippers in the U.S. and Canada have opened accounts with Freightera, with approximately 1,770 revenue accounts and over 5,440 shipments in the year ended December 31, 2018.
+The company is tactically focused on increasing this number by regularly increasing service offerings, adding new carriers with better rates, and continuing to market to existing accounts via emailing, calling and targeted advertising.

+c.
 Partner with government, academic and industry agencies to support the supplementary goals of emissions reduction and improved freight transportation economics.